-Comforts of Home - 448 Iron Range children and 593 Iron Range adults experiencing a housing emergency received home goods like pillows, towels, and blankets in 2020 thanks to a UWNEMN partnership with select Bed Bath & Beyond and Walmart stores.
+Comforts of Home - Over 1,000 Iron Range adults and children experiencing a housing emergency received home goods like pillows, towels, and blankets each year thanks to a UWNEMN partnership with select Walmart stores.

 Imagination Library - More than 2,000 Iron Range children currently receive monthly books delivered free to their home through Dolly Parton's school readiness program which is locally sponsored by UWNEMN.
 There are no income guidelines to this program; any child between age 0 and 5 are eligible.
 Sign your child up today!

 Lunch Buddies - UWNEMN's Lunch Buddies program was piloted in Hibbing’s Greenhaven and Washington Elementary schools the spring semester of the 2019-2020 school year.
-The program is meant to connect first and second grade students with a caring adult mentor and will be piloted in Merritt Elementary School and Keewatin Elementary School in the spring semester of the 2021-2022 school year!
+The program is meant to connect elementary students with a caring adult mentor and was piloted in Merritt Elementary School and Keewatin Elementary School in the spring semester of the 2021-2022 school year!
 We areseeking mentors for elementary students in nine schools across the region for the 2023-2024 school year.
 If you would like to make a difference in a child's life, click here to express interest!

 Smiles United - 1,500+ uninsured and under-insured children on the Iron Range receive teeth cleaning, fluoride treatments, sealants, oral health, and nutritional education to children through UWNEMN's partnership with Children's Dental Services.
 The service is provided by a mobile dental unit that brings the equipment on-site with a local hygienist and assistant.